Top 8 Places to Drink in Public

 ‘I beg your pardon?’

 ‘Nothing, Doctor.
 Thank you, Doctor.
 Love you, Doctor,’ I said, and rang off with a grimace.
-‘You’d better stick a top in this, Jesse,’ I said to the barman, handing him my pint.
+I handed the barman my pint.
+‘You’d better stick a top in this, Jesse,’ I said.

 The month passed, I’m pleased to say – if rather slowly and uneventfully – and after my repeat test was completed I caught the train to Crayford to break my fast with a beer at the Penny Farthing and spend the afternoon at the dogs with some friends.
 I met one of them on the train and he presented me with a vodka miniature to celebrate my period of enforced sobriety.
 That’s the sort of thing friends are for, I thought, as I pocketed the gift and promptly forgot all about it.

-Some weeks later, I hooked up with a chum who’s a high-up at one of the UK’s leading broadcasters and after a late meeting, he and I strolled out onto the South Bank for a riverside smoke.
+Some weeks later, I hooked up with one of the leading lights of the UK broadcasting industry and after a late meeting, he and I strolled out onto the South Bank for a riverside smoke.

 ‘Darn, we should have picked up a pint first and brought it out here,’ he said.